centaree/centaree/README.md

 ### Intro to me
 - My largest hobby is reading
 - I love anything to do with rockets or space in general
-- :page_with_curl: Fun Fact: My abolute favorite book of all time is Dune
+- :page_with_curl: Fun Fact: My absolute favorite book of all time is Dune

 ### What am I working on now and what is next